Recognition of same-sex unions in China: Background

 According to certain estimates from 2010, about 80% to 90% of Chinese gay men were married to women, who are known in Chinese as tongqi (同妻, pinyin: tóngqī).
 These marriages, often called "sham marriages", are attributed to the fact that there is significant social pressure from family to marry and to found a family with a partner of the opposite sex.
-In most of these cases, the women are unaware of their husband's sexual orientation.
+In most of these cases, the women are unaware of their husbands' sexual orientation.
 In 2012, a professor at Sichuan University committed suicide after her husband came out as gay.
 In some cases, lesbians and gay men deliberately choose to marry each other.
 Research has shown that the social well-being of gay men and lesbians is significantly deteriorated by these "sham marriages", resulting in estrangement from family and suicide.

 Court cases

 On 5 January 2016, a court in Changsha, agreed to hear a lawsuit filed in December 2015 against the Bureau of Civil Affairs of Furong District.
-The lawsuit was filed by 26-year-old Sun Wenlin, who in June 2015 had been refused permission by the bureau to marry his 36-year-old partner, Hu Mingliang.
+The lawsuit was filed by 26-year-old Sun Wenlin, who in June 2015 had been refused permission to marry his 36-year-old partner, Hu Mingliang.
 On 13 April 2016, with hundreds of same-sex marriage supporters outside, the court ruled against Sun, who said he would appeal.
 On May 17, 2016, Sun and Hu were married in a private ceremony in Changsha, expressing their intention to organize another 99 same-sex weddings across the country in order to normalize same-sex marriage in China.

 On 12 April 2021, the Shenyang Intermediate People's Court ruled that same-sex couples were not entitled to the same property rights as married spouses.
 In this case, a woman in Shenyang had sued her former partner of 50 years for having sold the house the couple had lived in together.
 While the house was registered only in the partner's name, the woman claimed they had bought it together, and had each verbally agreed to a 50% stake in the property.
 The partner also countersued, alleging that the woman had stolen ¥294,000 from her bank account.
 The court dismissed both petitions.
 Ouyang Jintong, a lawyer at Beijing Yingke Law Firm, said the court should have considered the length of the couple's relationship and cohabitation while arriving at its verdict, stating, "The couple lived together, shared wealth, comforted each other, and relied on each other in their twilight years, but their union could not be recognized as marriage because they were of the same sex, even though their lives were consistent with the essence of marriage."